OEST PROCESS AND PROCEDURES MANUALJump down to:

 - include the nomination website.

-online nomination form.
-Note that the narrative portion of the application is limited to a one single-spaced typewritten page for each of the seven elements mentioned on the form.
+here.
+Note that the narrative portion of the application is limited to one single-spaced typewritten page for each of the seven elements mentioned on the form.

 Additional documentation to support the narrative should be encouraged, but quality should be stressed over quantity.
 It is a good policy to recommend that such documentation be kept to no more than five items.
 Supporting documents may take various forms, including, but not limited to: letters from parents, students and or/professional organizations, products of special efforts by the nominee, documents illustrating leadership roles on a local, state, regional or national level, etc.

 Occasionally, incomplete nominations are received.
 As a bare minimum requirement, the single page official nomination form is acceptable as a nomination, and may be considered during the selection process, but such a submission is rarely competitive with files that have substantiating documentation.
 There is an implicit understanding that a teacher should teach at least 50% earth science to be considered for an "earth science award."
 This is a very nebulous criterion, and selection committees are free to interpret this requirement very broadly to accommodate unusual circumstances.

 In such a case, state winners should not be named unless there has truly been a state competition.
 The practice of soliciting nominations for a Sectional OEST award should not, by itself, automatically result in state winners being selected.
 If teachers are nominated for a state award, knowing ahead of time that the state winners will compete for Sectional honors, then there should be both state and sectional winners named (no matter whether there is one regional selection panel or several state selection panels).
 However, if the call for nominations states the competition is for a Sectional Award, then no state winners should be named.